Sales funnel vs sales pipeline: the complete guide

 Make sure to incorporate a pipeline review

 Check in with your teams!
-A sales pipeline review is an opportunity to sit down with your sales reps to assess what the pipeline is currently looking like, how the sales process is functioning, and if there are any obstacles.
+A sales pipeline review is an opportunity to sit down with your sales reps to assess what the pipeline is currently looking like, how the sales process is functioning, and whether there are any obstacles.

 You should review your pipeline periodically – here’s what’s valuable to focus on: